-TMJ is a complex oral health concern that has no one fix all solution.
+TMJ disorders are a complex oral health concern that has no single solution.
 A thorough oral health examination can help determine the underlying cause of the chronic pain condition.
 Reviewing the patient’s lifestyle and sleeping habits also helps build a comprehensive treatment plan.
 Some of our treatments to relieve chronic pain from TMJ issues include:

 - Botox®: Botox is an FDA-approved treatment for patients who want to rejuvenate their skin or find relief from TMJ pain.
 Dr. Dham offers facial esthetic treatments such as Botox to smooth the appearance of fine lines and wrinkles.
 However, Botox can also relax the muscles in the face to stop chronic headaches and facial pain caused by TMJ disorders.

 Could my crooked teeth be the cause of my jaw pain?